object1st/efk-stack/README.md

 ```
 The only passwords that you will be prompted for that matter are the elastic one and kibana_system one.

-Add these passwords to the following files kibana.yaml and the fluentd.conf.
+Add these passwords to the following files kibana.yaml and the fluentd.conf(At the end of the file in the last section).
 The locations where the passwords are needed are clearly marked.

 ### 3. Access Kibana